aspose-cells/Aspose.Cells-Doc-md/cpp/developer-guide/loading-saving-and-converting/convert-excel-workbook-to-pdf/_index.md

 Please see the following sample code, its [sample Excel file](67338368.xlsx) and [output PDF](67338369.pdf) for your reference.

-{{< gist "aspose-com-gists" "0edd1c91ebaa6cd099be1200b1ec7480" "LoadingSavingAndConverting-ConvertExcelWorkbookToPDF_DirectConversion.cpp" >}}
+{{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "LoadingSavingAndConverting-ConvertExcelWorkbookToPDF_DirectConversion.cpp" >}}
 ### **Advanced Conversion**
 You may also opt to use the [IPdfSaveOptions](https://apireference.aspose.com/cpp/cells/class/aspose.cells.i_pdf_save_options/) class to set different attributes for the conversion.
 Setting different properties of the [IPdfSaveOptions](https://apireference.aspose.com/cpp/cells/class/aspose.cells.i_pdf_save_options/) class gives you control over the print, font, security and compression settings for the output PDF.
 The most important property is [SetCompliance](https://apireference.aspose.com/cpp/cells/class/aspose.cells.i_pdf_save_options/#a2158ff23d7c071f8224b1cd063233c07) which enables you to save the Excel files to PDF/A compliant PDF files.
 #### **Saving Workbook to PDF/A Complied Files**